Wonderful service from start to finish.

 Can my landlord kick me out?

 In all commercial leases, there will be a clause allowing your landlord to re-enter the property, effectively ending your lease, in the event that you breach the lease terms.
-Current Government legislation prohibits your landlord exercising this right to forfeit the lease for non-payment of the rent before 31 December 2020, therefore you cannot be evicted until 1 January 2021 at the earliest.
-This period may be extended by the Government.
+Current Government legislation prohibits your landlord exercising this right to forfeit the lease for non-payment of the rent before 31 March 2021, therefore you cannot be evicted until 1 April 2021 at the earliest.
+This is the second extension and the Government has indicated that there will not be future extensions.
 This is not a rent free period though, but a deferment of your debt.
 You should budget accordingly and be prepared to have to pay the balance after this period, as soon as possible.
 Please note that the landlord can still take action for other breaches of the lease, such as carrying out alterations without consent or not keeping it in repair.

 My landlord is threatening to sue me.
 What can I do?